Skilled Trades Ontario Logo

 Horticultural Technician is a trade named under the Building Opportunities in the Skilled Trades Act, 2021.

-This trade has an apprenticeship program that is administered by the Minister of Labour, Immigration, Training and Skills Development.
-Upon completion of an apprenticeship program, the Ministry issues a Certificate of Apprenticeship.
+This trade has an apprenticeship program that is administered by Skilled Trades Ontario.
+Upon completion of an apprenticeship program, Skilled Trades Ontario issues a Certificate of Apprenticeship.
+This is the highest level of certification available for the trade.

 This trade has a certifying exam.
 When the certifying exam is passed, Skilled Trades Ontario will issue a Certificate of Qualification in this trade.
 Because this trade is non-compulsory, this certificate does not have to be renewed, and the information of individuals practicing this trade will not appear on the Skilled Trades Ontario Public Register.